The Inversion

 An object's next state is a function of its current state and the state of peer objects it observes through links.

 Some object animations, interactions or behaviours will be default and hard-coded, for common types and common behaviour, configured by object property values.
-Others, probably a lot fewer, will be described by rule objects written in the Onex language, linked to from any object running them.
+Others, probably a lot fewer, will be described by rule objects written in the Onex language, rules that are linked to from any object running them.

 FP and state